To access Safari eBooks,

 The library subscribes to several databases that provide access to ebooks.
 Ebooks can be accessed anywhere with your student log-in.

-A great way to start your article search is by using the OneSearch box below.
-This will search multiple research databases at once.
+A great way to start your article search is by using QuickSearch on the library's homepage.
+This will search multiple research resources at once.
 Enter your search terms (keywords & phrases only) to begin!
+View the tutorial below to learn more!

 You can also search individual databases for articles.
 Below are databases specific to Marketing and related topics.
 For more options, visit our Databases page.

 Sometimes you may want to browse or search for articles in a journal that is specific to Marketing.
 Our Journals page is the best place to do that.
-If you know the name of the journal, you can use that to search immediately, or you can browse Marketing journals by clicking on the Browse Journals button.
-Some suggested journals are below as well as a video on how to effectively search for Journals.
+If you know the name of the journal, you can use that to search immediately, or you can browse Marketing journals by using the Journal by Category section after starting a search in the journal finder.
+Some suggested journals are below.
+Watch this short video on how to effectively search for Journals.

 You may come across an article that the library does not have access to.
 If that occurs, you can submit an Interlibrary Loan request.
 We will attempt to locate a copy through an institution that does have access.
-Use the link below to submit your request.
+Use the link below to find out how to submit your request.

 Everyone uses Google, even librarians!
 Use the following tips and tricks to search Google effectively.
 Be sure to use the checklist provided below to make sure the website you are using is a credible and reliable source!